adarshrepo/TestVagrant/Readme.txt

 java 1.8.0_321
 RestAssured 4.3

+Note: This document mentions only the steps to execute this project.
+This is not a highlevel description of the entire project

-Follow the below steps to execute the Project -
+Steps to execute the Project -

 1. Clone Project in your local machine.